 - Social entrepreneurship and innovation

 In order to be approved for BPSS, a skills training must relate to one of these skills areas.
 A skills training may be on or off campus and can take the form of a workshop, a conference or non-academic course.
-The training must be interactive, activity-based and designed for participants to build and practice skills.
+The training must be in-person, interactive, activity-based and designed for participants to build and practice skills.
 Events where students simply learn information or gain awareness (such as through a lecture, panel or presentation) would not count as a skills training for the purposes of BPSS.
 Academic and professional conferences should count only as one skills training rather than a series of separate trainings.

 Like service hours, skills trainings must be logged by the BPSS participant in the Buckley Portfolio by the last day of class in the semester that they occur or by the announced early fall deadline for summer skills trainings.